 HF Prediction Tools

 A number of Prediction Tools are made available to the public for generating a range of HF frequency guides and HF communications engineering style analysis of HF circuits.
-The tools all use the SWS ionospheric world maps which are scaled using the T-index to represent variations in solar activity.
+The tools all use the ASWFC ionospheric world maps which are scaled using the T-index to represent variations in solar activity.
 Median world maps exist for each hour of the day, for each month of the year and for different levels of solar activity.
-HF propagation analysis is performed using the world leading SWS propagation models.
+HF propagation analysis is performed using the world leading ASWFC propagation models.
 Advice and guidance for using each of the tools can be found by clicking the HELP button on each tool.

 Presented here are monthly plots of the 10cm flux and the T-index.
 These are the key indicators of the levels of solar radiation of particular relevance to HF propagation conditions.
-The 10cm flux is the radio flux in sfu (solar flux units) at 2695 MHz as measured by the SWS/USAF Learmonth Solar Observatory.
+The 10cm flux is the radio flux in sfu (solar flux units) at 2695 MHz as measured by the ASWFC/USAF Learmonth Solar Observatory.
 Solar radiation at this frequency is particularly associated with sunspots, plage and extreme ultra-violet (EUV) ionising radiation.
 The T-index (Northern and Southern Hemisphere) is a direct reflection of ionospheric support (foF2 values) and is comparable to the sunspot number.